mpfi-dsp/GoldInAndOut/README.md

 ### Package Overview

-GoldInAndOut is built on PyQt5, a powerful python graphical user interface framework responsible for other amazing scientific software such as Dragonfly.
+GoldInAndOut is built on PyQt5, a powerful python graphical user interface framework responsible for other amazing scientific software such as ORS Dragonfly.

 In general, programming design choices were made with the goals of creating readable, extensible, and reliable code.
 Descriptive variable names and a heavy use of comments allow for this, as well as handling exceptions in almost any case where a crash is possible, and avoiding repeating code unnecessarily.
 I have also made use of the python equivalent of types and interfaces whenever possible.